Scientific glassblower working on the construction of a kaliapparat (laboratory device used for the analysis of carbon in organic compounds).

 Required Courses

-Of the 30 credits required for the Master's degree, at least 24 must be completed in the chemistry department.
+Of the 30 credits required for the master's degree, at least 24 must be completed in the Chemistry (CHEM) department.
 The remaining 6 credits must be a STEM course, approved by your advisor.
 This may include courses in chemistry, physics, or other physical sciences; courses from the many biological disciplines including pharmacy- and medical-related courses; courses in engineering; or courses with a computer science, statistics, math, or computational focus.
 The selection of courses must be approved by the student's advisor.

 There are two paths leading to the Master of Science in Chemistry.